 - Cydectin – Dosage for this dewormer is 1 ml per 22 pounds and it is one of the most effective dewormers.
 It should be used sparingly so the worms do not become immune to it.
 This can also be used topically for lice and external parasites.
 For topical use, distribute one – three ml along the spine from the base of the neck to the tail.
 14 days milk withdrawal time, and some sources specify that this should not be used for lactating goats.

-This list covers most of the more common health related supplies to have on hand, but there are many more that you’ll likely add as time goes on.
-Did I miss anything that you consider critical for starting out with Nigerian Dwarf goats?
+This list covers most of the health care supplies to have on hand, but there are many more that you’ll likely add as time goes on.
+Did I miss any health care supplies that you consider critical for starting out with Nigerian Dwarf goats?